 Liquidity risk is the risk that the Association will encounter difficulty in meeting obligations associated with financial liabilities.
 The Association is exposed to liquidity risk arising primarily from the accounts payable.
-The Association expects to meet these obligations as they come due by generating sufficient cash flow from operations.
+The Association expects to meet these obligations as they come due by generating sufficient cash flow from operations, and if necessary, through the subsidy from ZML.

-10 COMPARATIVE FIGURES
+9 COMPARATIVE FIGURES